 After an understanding of what the Left Hand Path amounts to (its goals and ideologies), an eager Initiate will probably want to know what to do next.
 It’s very attractive to find someone to tell us what to do, step by step.
 Keep in mind, such an approach is more of the Right-Hand-Path methodology.
 Step by step instructions are an approach that takes away one’s individuality and replaces it with a group mind, a hive mind or a teacher’s mind.
 A better option is to study materials that encourage the individual’s nature to come forward.

 Advice is fine, but this is not what I’m referring to.
-My warning is in regards to following another’s path.
-Now it gets harder.
+My warning is in regards to following another’s path as one’s own.
+The LHP is harder than the right hand.
 If we don’t follow a system, then how can we start?

 I’ve been partial to the Temple of Set authors (Dr. Aquino, Dr. Flowers and Don Webb).
 However, one might find more interest in different paths.
 Possibly, one of the best influences on my path early on, was the work of the Black Flame Immersion podcast.
 The host and co-host remain obscure, not seeking notoriety, nor are they seeking your pocketbook.
 They are the real deal when it comes to a devotional Left Hand Path practice.
 That’s another group I’d recommend to listen to.